What's new in fringe benefits in the new economic context

 EMPLOYERS AND WORKERS CONCERNED

-With regard to the specific category of employees receiving fuel vouchers, these are exclusively those who produce income from employment, with the exclusion, therefore, of individuals who are linked by collaboration contracts or in training.
+With regard to the specific category of employees receiving fuel vouchers, these are exclusively those who produce income from employment

 To summarize: